As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Just across the road from Thien An Cricket Farm is Anh Tuan Distillery.
 Here you’ll see where they make different types of rice wine including some with snakes in amongst other animals.

 Randomly there were also live crocodiles and ostriches in the back which aren’t used in the wine, I’m still not 100% sure why they are there.

 Next door to the distillery is Bao An weasel coffee farm.
 If you’ve not heard of weasel coffee, it’s produced from the poop of weasels who are fed a diet of pure coffee beans.
 I’d heard great things about this delicacy and was excited to visit and try the coffee.
 However seeing the weasels in the cages was quite sad and in the end I decided not to purchase the coffee.

 In the evening, check out one of the coolest bars I’ve come across in South East Asia, the Maze bar (actually called Café Trem Mai which translates as 100 roofs bar, but everyone knows it as Maze bar).

 The bar is designed to be a maze, work your way from the bar at the bottom up to the top via the winding passageways – be prepared to get very lost, especially if you’ve had a few beers.
 The building is filled with small hidden booths where you can sit and enjoy watching passers by get lost in the weaving corridors.

 Fancy an Adventure?

 If you’ve enough time and love an adventure, then you can’t miss canyoning in Dalat.
-It’s a little expensive at $70 bit was one of my favourite days on my Vietnam trip and absolutely worth the cost.
+It’s a little expensive at $70 bit is one of the best things to do in Dalat, or indeed in the whole of Vietnam.

-We abseiled down waterfalls, ziplined in to rivers and went for a slide down some rapids.
-Check out Highland Holiday Tours for a fantastic day.
+We abseiled down waterfalls, zip-lined in to rivers and went for a slide down some rapids.
+Read my full post on Canyoning Tours in Dalat for more information.